 I cannot sigh loudly enough to express my frustration.

-What the best travel underwear in the world would be
+What the best would be

 I actually can’t imagine how so many multimillion-dollar established brands have failed to hit the mark so many ridiculous times.
 I don’t even think there’s anything particularly complicated about it, but somehow they manage to screw it up in embarrassing fashion a billion times in a row.